sabved2305/Test_Repo/readme.md

 4. If `parts` is still empty — fall back to the last AI message from `output.messages` as a single text part.
 5. Resolve `{ message_id: 'msg_' + runId, role: 'agent', parts, metadata }`.

-**Early resolve on error**.
-If a RUN_ERROR event arrives mid-stream, the collector short-circuits — it resolves immediately with a FAILED A2A Message and discards any buffered content.
-The complete handler above does not run.
+**Early resolve on error.** If a `RUN_ERROR` event arrives mid-stream, the collector short-circuits — it resolves immediately with a `FAILED` A2A Message and discards any buffered content.
+The `complete` handler above does not run.

-**Interrupt text fallback**.
-If the on_interrupt payload has no payload.message, the collector pushes a default text part: "Action required before the workflow can continue."
+**Interrupt text fallback.** If the `on_interrupt` payload has no `payload.message`, the collector pushes a default text part: *"Action required before the workflow can continue."*
 **Ignored events** — `TOOL_CALL_*`, `STEP_*`, `STATE_*`, `REASONING_ENCRYPTED_VALUE`, `RUN_STARTED`, `TEXT_MESSAGE_START` (implicit).

 ### 4.3 Metadata